mirmahathir1/finance-app/design/ui-ux-guidelines.md

   - EUR: €1.234,56
   - GBP: £1,234.56
 - **Currency Selector**: Use autocomplete dropdown with search for easy currency selection
-- **Exchange Rate Display**: Show exchange rates clearly with examples in Manage Currencies
-- **Conversion Indicator**: When viewing statistics, clearly indicate the display currency
+- **Currency Filter**: When viewing statistics, clearly show which currency is selected
 - **Multi-Currency Labels**: In expense/income tables, show currency code next to amounts
+- **No Conversion**: Make it clear that amounts are always shown in their original currency

 ## Performance Considerations